microsoft/fast/specs/badge.md

 ### Features

 A badge should allow the following properties:
-- `fill`, a string that passes the color value for the backplate.
-Defaults to "transparent".
+- `fill`, a string that maps to author defined variables.
 - `circular`, if circular styling is desired.
 - `size`, the size the badge is rendered.